blue-tomato/TemplateEngineSmarty/README.md

 ### Using a global controller

 There exist some variables in our global template that should always be passed to the template, namely *{$browser_title}* and *{$nav_items}*.
-The easiest way to achieve this is by enabling  *$config->prependTemplateFile* in the /site/config.php file.
-If enabled, we now have a controller file that is always prepended to the more specific controllers.
+The easiest way to achieve this is by enabling  *$config->prependTemplateFile* in */site/config.php*.
+If enabled, we now have a controller file that is always prepended to the more "normal" controllers.

 ```php
 // In controller file _init.php, global logic